Medically reviewed by Drugs.com. Last updated on Apr 28, 2022.

 Using hydroxychloroquine with any of the following medicines may cause an increased risk of certain side effects, but using both drugs may be the best treatment for you.
 If both medicines are prescribed together, your doctor may change the dose or how often you use one or both of the medicines.

 Interactions with food/tobacco/alcohol

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 Other medical problems

 The presence of other medical problems may affect the use of hydroxychloroquine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Take hydroxychloroquine with meals or milk to lessen possible stomach upset, unless otherwise directed by your doctor.
+Swallow the tablet whole.
+Do not crush, break, or chew it.
+Take hydroxychloroquine with meals or milk to lessen stomach upset, unless otherwise directed by your doctor.